Hours & Facilities

 In 1835 Robert A. Chapman, a prominent Bethel businessman and real estate developer, purchased the Robinson House; by 1881, the house had become the residence of Chapman’s daughter, Sarah Walker (Chapman) Foster, and her husband, Enoch Foster, Jr., the latter once a Judge of the Maine Supreme Court.
 The Fosters enlarged and redesigned the house into the Italianate residence we see today.

 In 1903, William O. and Agnes Hastings Straw purchased property.
 Mrs. Straw, who outlived her husband, died in 1923, and her heirs immediately sold the property to William Bingham II, owner of the Bethel Inn.
 Following some modifications, the building was renamed “The Elms,” after the impressive rows of trees that once lined both sides of Broad Street.
 After serving for many years as guest facilities for the Inn, the Robinson House was purchased by the Bethel Historical Society in 1997 and opened two years later as a museum facility.
-The Society’s main office, several exhibit galleries, a large collections storage facility, and the Museum Shop are located in this imposing structure.
+The Society’s main office, exhibit galleries, research library & collections storage, and Museum Shop are located in this imposing structure.

 Dr. Moses Mason House, 1813